datascience-course/2016-website/syllabus.md

  <div class="deadline">The information here is subject to change! </div>

 Welcome to CS-? / Math-?!
 This course is an introduction to data analysis.
 The major goals of this course are to learn how to use tools for acquiring and cleaning data; analyzing, exploring, and visualizing data; making data-driven inferences and decisions; and effectively communicating results.
-This will be accomplished through a series of projects which will teach the following data analytic methods:
+These will be accomplished through an in-depth sequence of topics which will introduce students to the following data analysis methods:

 * Rating and ranking
 * Clustering and classification
 * Recommendation
 * Network analysis
+* Linear regression
+*

+A major component of this course will be learning how to use python-based programming tools to apply these methods to real-life datasets.

 {% comment %}
 **After successful completion of this course, you will be able to...**